cathiele/rpngo/USER_GUIDE.md

 - It pushes a range of values to the stack (from `minv` to `maxv` with `steps` divisions)
-- After pushing a value, it calls the argument to `plot`.
+- After pushing a single value, it calls the argument to `plot`.
 In the example above that would be `sq` or "square the value"
-- The result of this calculation is used as the `y` coordinate.
+- The value left on the stack is used as the `y` coordinate.

 Let's add a second plot: